dianaKllnd/Understanding-Eye-Movements-Seminar/README.md

 Last edited: 08/08/2026

 - Overview

    •  Learn core concepts in eye-tracking data collection, analysis, and reporting.

    •  Use interactive exercises and introductory Python in Jupyter notebooks.

    •  Develop practical skills to plan, analyze, and present eye-tracking research.

 - Prerequisites

    •  Jupyter Lab installed (to open and run notebooks)

 - Setup and run

    •  Install Jupyter Lab if you don’t have it.

    •  Open a terminal and run:
       py -m jupyter lab

    •  Open the notebooks from the repository and begin the hands-on exercises.

 - Notes

    •  Some notebooks may require additional Python packages; see requirements in the notebooks’ cells or a requirements.txt if provided.

    •  Ensure your environment has network access if you plan to fetch data or dependencies.

    •  Anonymized data provided are from participants that gave informed consent.
-   •  Ensure your environment has network access if you plan to fetch data or dependencies.

    •  Anonymized data provided are from participants that gave informed consent